-Whenever an employee is absent from work due to personal or a family member's illness or injury for more than 90 workdays during any 12-month period, the employee will be placed on "limited job protection" status for the next 12 months.
-If during the time the employee is on "limited job protection: status and the number of days absent from work, excluding authorized vacation, exceeds the number of days worked, the employee's position may be posted.
-This policy runs concurrent with any other FML job protected leave and is not in addition to those 60 days.
-See the FML section of this Handbook for more information.
+Whenever an employee is absent from work due to illness or injury for more than 90 workdays during any 12-month period, the employee will be placed on "limited job protection" status for the next 12 months.
+If during the time the employee is on "limited job protection" status and the number of days absent from work, excluding authorized vacation, exceeds the number of days worked, the employee's position may be posted.